 To ensure that this ESG Report addresses the issues that are critical to the Group and significant to our stakeholders, we have conducted a materiality assessment of the Group's ESG agenda.
-By doing so, we identify the areas for improvement in our ESG works, and devise more comprehensive, transparent and specific responses to enhance the quality of this annual report.
+The ESG issues have been analysed with reference to an array of factors, including the Group's overall strategy, development, and goals and targets.
+We have conducted a materiality assessment to rate the identified ESG issues that are pertinent to its business and stakeholders, and their respective level of impact.
+By doing so, we identify the areas for improvement in our ESG works, and devise more comprehensive, transparent and specific responses to the ESG issues.